 Overview of Obesity

-BMI is a measure of your weight as it relates to your height.
-BMI usually gives you a good idea of the amount of body fat you have.
-Your health care providers use BMI to find out your risk for obesity-related diseases.
+BMI is a measure of weight proportionate to height.
+BMI is considered a useful measurement of the amount of body fat.
 Occasionally, some very muscular people may have a BMI in the overweight range.
-But these people are not considered overweight because muscle tissue weighs more than fat tissue.
+However, these people are not considered overweight because muscle tissue weighs more than fat tissue.
+Generally, BMI can be considered an effective way to evaluate whether a person is overweight or obese.

-In general, a BMI from 20 to 24.9 in adults is considered to be ideal.
-A BMI of more than 25 is considered overweight.
-A person is considered obese if the BMI is greater than 30 and is considered to have extreme obesity if the BMI is 40 or greater.
-In general, after the age of 50, a man's weight tends to stay the same and often decreases slightly between ages 60 and 74.
-In contrast, a woman's weight tends to increase until age 60, and then begins to decrease.
+According to the National Heart, Lung, and Blood Institute (NHLBI), a BMI from 18.5 to 24.9 is considered normal while a BMI of more than 25 is considered overweight.
+A person is considered obese if the BMI is greater than 30 and morbidly obese if the BMI is 40 or greater.
+In general, after the age of 50, a man’s weight stabilizes and even drops slightly between the ages of 60 and 74.
+However, a woman’s weight continues to increase until age 60 and then begins to drop.

-Obesity can also be measured by waist-to-hip ratio.
-This is a measurement tool that looks at the amount of fat on your waist, compared with the amount of fat on your hips and buttocks.
-The waist circumference tells the amount of abdominal fat.
-Increased abdominal fat is associated with type 2 diabetes, high cholesterol, high blood pressure, and heart disease.
-A waist circumference of more than 40 inches in men and more than 35 inches in women may increase the risk for heart disease and other diseases tied to being overweight.
+Another measure of obesity is the waist-to-hip ratio (WHR).
+The WHR is a measurement tool that looks at the proportion of fat stored on the waist, and hips and buttocks.
+The waist circumference indicates abdominal fat.
+A waist circumference over 40 inches in men and over 35 inches in women may increase the risk for heart disease and other diseases associated with being overweight.

 What causes obesity?

 In many ways, obesity is a puzzling disease.
-Experts don't know exactly how your body regulates your weight and body fat.
-What they do know is that a person who eats more calories than he or she uses for energy each day will gain weight.
+How the body regulates weight and body fat is not well understood.
+On one hand, the cause appears to be simple in that if a person consumes more calories than he or she expends as energy, then he or she will gain weight.

-But the risk factors that determine obesity can be complex.
-They are usually a combination of your genes, socioeconomic factors, metabolism, and lifestyle choices.
-Some endocrine disorders, diseases, and medications may also affect a person's weight.
+However, the risk factors that determine obesity can be a complex combination of genetics, socioeconomic factors, metabolic factors, and lifestyle choices, as well as other factors.
+Some endocrine disorders, diseases, and medications may also exert a powerful influence on an individual’s weight.

 Obesity has a far-ranging negative effect on health.
-Each year in the U.S., obesity-related conditions cost more than $100 billion and cause premature deaths.
-The health effects linked with obesity include:
+Each year obesity-related conditions cost over 100 billion dollars and cause an estimated 300,000 premature deaths in the US.
+The health effects associated with obesity include, but are not limited to, the following:

-Type 2 diabetes.
-Obesity is the major cause of type 2 diabetes.
-Obesity can make your body resistant to insulin, the hormone that regulates blood sugar.
-When obesity causes insulin resistance, your blood sugar level rises.
-Even moderate obesity dramatically increases the risk for diabetes.
+- diabetes - Obesity is the major cause of type 2 diabetes.
+This type of diabetes begins in adulthood.
+Obesity can cause resistance to insulin, the hormone that regulates blood sugar.
+When obesity causes insulin resistance, the blood sugar becomes elevated.
+Even moderate obesity dramatically increases the risk of diabetes.

-Heart disease.
-Atherosclerosis, or hardening of the arteries, happens more often in obese people.
-Coronary artery disease is also more common in obese people because fatty deposits build up in arteries that supply the heart.
-Narrowed arteries and reduced blood flow to the heart can cause chest pain called angina or a heart attack.
-Blood clots can also form in narrowed arteries and travel to the brain, causing a stroke.
+- heart disease - Atherosclerosis (hardening of the arteries) is present 10 times more often in obese people compared to those who are not obese.
+Coronary artery disease is also more prevalent because fatty deposits build up in arteries that supply the heart.
+Narrowed arteries and reduced blood flow to the heart can cause chest pain (angina) or a heart attack.
+Blood clots can also form in narrowed arteries and cause a stroke.

-Joint problems, including osteoarthritis.
-Obesity can affect the knees and hips because extra weight stresses the joints.
-Joint replacement surgery may not be a good choice for an obese person because the artificial joint has a higher risk of loosening and causing further damage.
+- joint problems, including osteoarthritis - Obesity can affect the knees and hips because of the stress placed on the joints by extra weight.
+Joint replacement surgery, while commonly performed on damaged joints, may not be an advisable option for an obese person because the artificial joint has a higher risk of loosening and causing further damage.

-Sleep apnea and respiratory problems are also related to obesity.
-Sleep apnea causes people to stop breathing for brief periods during sleep.
-Sleep apnea interrupts sleep and causes sleepiness during the day.
+- sleep apnea and respiratory problems - Sleep apnea, which causes people to stop breathing for brief periods, interrupts sleep throughout the night and causes sleepiness during the day.
 It also causes heavy snoring.
-Sleep apnea is also linked to high blood pressure.
-Breathing problems tied to obesity happen when added weight of the chest wall squeezes the lungs.
-This restricts breathing.
+Respiratory problems associated with obesity occur when added weight of the chest wall squeezes the lungs and causes restricted breathing.
+Sleep apnea is also associated with high blood pressure.